Safari-Chain/afro-mnemonics/README.md

     - Words can be uniquely determined by typing the first 4 characters (sometimes less).
     - Only words with 4-8 letters.
     - No numeral adjectives.
-    - No words with more than two synonyms to make it easy to identify the words.
+    - No words with more than one synonyms to make it easy to identify the words.
     - No words with double vocals (like: ogun).